-In April 2004, we formed Gramercy Capital Corp., or Gramercy, a specialty finance company focused on originating and acquiring loans and other fixed-income investments secured by commercial and multi-family real estate.
+In April 2004, we formed Gramercy as a commercial real estate specialty finance company focused on originating and acquiring, for their own account, fixed and floating rate mortgage loans, bridge loans, subordinate interests in mortgage loans, distressed debt, mortgage-backed securities, mezzanine loans and preferred equity interests in entities that own commercial real estate, primarily in the United States.
+Gramercy also makes equity investments in commercial real estate properties net leased to tenants, primarily for the recurring earnings, tax benefits and long-term residual benefits these transactions often hold.
 Gramercy intends to operate as and qualify as a REIT for federal income tax purposes.
 In July 2004, Gramercy sold 12,500,000 shares of common stock in its initial public offering at a price of \$15.00 per share, for a total offering of \$187.5 million.
-Gramercy's common stock is listed on the New York Stock Exchange under the symbol "GKK."
 Certain of our executive officers purchased from us shares of common stock of Gramercy issued to one of our subsidiaries as part of Gramercy's initial capitalization prior to its initial public offering at the same price as the estimated fair value of such shares at the time of formation.
 As part of the offering, which closed on August 2, 2004, we purchased 3,125,000 shares, or 25%, of Gramercy, for a total investment of approximately \$46.9 million.
 In January 2005, we purchased an additional 1,275,000 shares of common stock of Gramercy, increasing out total investment to approximately \$68.9 million.
-In connection with this transaction, Gramercy has agreed to file a registration statement with the SEC no later than August 31, 2005 covering these shares.
-We currently hold 4,710,000 shares of Gramercy, we account for our investment under the equity method of accounting.
+In September 2005, Gramercy sold 2,875,000 shares of common stock to the public.
+Simultaneous with the September 2005 offering, we purchased an additional 958,333 shares of common stock of Gramercy, increasing our total investment to approximately \$668,000 shares of Gramercy's common stock.